I Got Sweat Botox In An Attempt To Smell Better

 Botox, the now-familiar brand name for a muscle relaxing botulism toxin, is supposedly this solution.
 When injected, it blocks the signals sent from the brain telling muscles to contract.
 This can stymie wrinkles and also, coincidentally, stop the sweat glands from being activated.

-Aesthetician Dr Jonny Betteridge, who regularly treats clients with excessive sweating, explains to R29 that “because the gland is not getting that impulse to release the sweat, the apocrine sweat glands don't work as effectively”.
-It can be done on several parts of the body including palms of the hands, under the breast or between the thighs, but he claims that it’s most commonly used underarm.
+Jonny Betteridge, a NHS Medical Doctor and aesthetic clinician who regularly treats clients with excessive sweating, explains to Refinery29 that “because the gland is not getting that impulse to release the sweat, the apocrine sweat glands don't work as effectively.”
+It can be done on several parts of the body including palms of the hands, under the breast, or between the thighs, but he claims that it’s most commonly used underarm.

-While its main target is the overproduction of sweat, reduced body odour can also be a byproduct: there is less sweat to react with skin bacteria and therefore produce those smelly fatty acids.
-"There is still going to be some odour present," Dr Betteridge adds, "but it does help to reduce that as well."
+While its main target is the overproduction of sweat, reduced body odor can also be a byproduct: there is less sweat to react with skin bacteria and therefore produce those smelly fatty acids.
+"There is still going to be some odor present, but it does help to reduce that as well," Dr. Betteridge adds.

 AdvertisementADVERTISEMENT

-I'm intrigued, if a little sceptical.
-And so I head to the Cadogan Clinic in London where Dr Hazim Sadideen will be performing the non-invasive procedure on me.
-And while it is expensive (costing around £300 a go), it is also relatively quick and painless.
+I'm intrigued, if a little skeptical.
+And so I head to the Cadogan Clinic in London where Hazim Sadideen, a consultant plastic and reconstructive surgeon based in London, will be performing the non-invasive procedure on me at the Cadogan Clinic.
+And while it is expensive (costing around $370 a go), it is also relatively quick and painless.
 As long as you have no conditions that would make the procedure risky like pregnancy, all it takes is 20 minutes with your armpits coated in numbing cream, then a five minute clean up and 10 minute injection process.
 Thanks to the numbing, my high pain threshold, and the use of a series of fine, small needles in a grid pattern over each armpit, it felt like less than a tiny scratch and was over in minutes.

 After being strictly warned not to go to the gym or exert myself for the next 24 hours (you could sweat out the Botox, making it a very expensive workout) I went on my way and waited for the process to kick in.
-There is a myth that reducing the sweat in some areas will lead to ‘counter sweat’ — a higher production of sweat in other, non-Botoxed areas.
-But Dr Hazim Sadideen of the Cadogan clinic, who performs the procedure on me, says that that’s an unfounded worry.
+There is a myth that reducing the sweat in some areas will lead to "counter sweat" — a higher production of sweat in other, non-Botoxed areas.
+But Sadideen says that that’s an unfounded worry.
 “If you sweat heavily in the armpits, for example, it's not like you're going to start sweating from your head [after Botox in the armpits] — any effect is marginal, and I think the majority of patients are super happy and it's super effective.”

 AdvertisementADVERTISEMENT